sangit0/Laravel-boilerplate-Template/readme.md

 ```

- Use DB seed for seeding Role and Permission for Role Managment and User Managment access.
+ Use DB seed for seeding Role and Permission for Role Management and User Management access.
 # Login (if you use DB seed)
     user admin@sangit.info
     pass: secret